sns-sdks/python-youtube/README.rst

 PLAYLIST ITEM
 -------------

-Similar you can get playlist items by playlist item id or playlist id.
+Similarly, you can get playlist items by playlist item id or playlist id.

 Get playlist items by id::